VenbooTeam/VenbooWebApp/README.md

 - The app has been deployed via Heroku
 - Heroku login info is located in the hand off document
-- If you need to make updates to the source code and have to push up to Heroku
+- If you need to make updates you'll have to push up to Heroku
+- In your editor terminal type... `git remote -v` to show the link to your heroku server
+- In the terminal type... `git push heroku main`, this is push your updates to heroku
+- The new updates will take a minute to be live.